 CRAZY!
 Well, I did it not once but three times I marched over those hot coals.
 You literally have no time to think about it and just have to go!
 It’s a mind over matter scenario.
 Then you get to walk three and you find yourself wondering if you are able to do a third without hurting yourself, you can’t get cocky or complacent.
 BECAUSE you are walking on hot coals and blisters did happen.
 Thankfully my tootsies were toasty not burnt!
 I raised £102 in total and the event raised an extraordinary £4457.24 for Diverse Abilities.
 Just amazing. 🔥🔥

-40. Have a big 40th birthday party!
+40. Have A Big 40th Birthday Party!
 Thanks to Coronavirus this was again cancelled BUT we did skive off school for the day and go to Paulton’s Park.
 Plus David and I managed to escape to the Isle of Wight for the weekend just before the 2nd lockdown started.
-I’m hopeful that I can have a party maybe a joint one with David for his 40th.

 I’m really looking forward to the challenges, learning new skills, and spending time with special people in my life.
 If you are a brand, charity, or small business that is able to help me achieve my list in any way then please do let me know.
 Thank you so much for all your continued #40before40 support!